Dynamical properties of convex cocompact actions in projective space: Actions on spaces of projective domains

 \subsection{Proving Benz\'ecri for direct sums}

 We can now begin proving Proposition \ref{prop:relative_benzecri}.
-As a first step, we consider the case where $\dim V_a = 1$, i.e. $\P(V_a)$ is identified with a single point in $\P(V)$. \begin{lem} Let $V = V_b \oplus x$ for a point $x \in \P(V)$. $\GL(V_b)$ acts cocompactly on the set of domains
+As a first step, we consider the case where $\dim V_a = 1$, i.e. $\P(V_a)$ is identified with a single point in $\P(V)$. \begin{lem} Let $V = V_b \oplus x$ for a point $x \in \P(V)$.
+Then $\GL(V_b)$ acts properly and cocompactly on the set of domains

+\end{lem} Here $\mc{C}_*(x)$ denotes the space of pointed nonempty properly convex domains in $\P(x) \simeq \RP^0$, so the only nonempty domain in this space is the singleton $\{x\}$.

+Statements similar to this lemma can be found in work of Frankel (see \cite[Theorem 9.3]{frankel89}) and Benoist (section 2.3 in \cite{benoist2003convexes}); Benoist notes that the idea already appears in Benz\'ecri \cite{benzecri1960varietes}.

+\begin{proof} Properness follows immediately from the standard Benz\'ecri theorem (Theorem \ref{thm:benzecri_cocompactness}), since the restriction of a proper action of a group $G$ on $X$ to a closed subgroup $H$ and an $H$-invariant subset of $X$ is always proper.
+So, we focus on cocompactness.